guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 ![My Toy](./sphere_in_torus_toy.png)

-This small Arduino construction reproduces the machanics of a (single) ball kept inside a torus.
-By moving the Arduino board itself accross the 6 dimansions, the ball circulates inside.
+This small Arduino construction reproduces the mechanics of a (single) ball kept inside a torus.
+By moving the Arduino board itself across the 6 dimensions, the ball virtually circulates inside the torus.

-The behavior is calculated realtime by the processor, based on standard mechanics equations, using moment of inertia.
+The behaviour is calculated realtime by the processor, based on standard mechanics equations, using moment of inertia.

 All calculations are based on Euler angles, in the canonical (first) approach based on the ZXZ axis rotation order: &#x03c8; (psi), &#x03b8; (theta) then &#x03c6; (phi, &#x03d5; in the picture bellow).
 This picture from [Berkeley University](https://rotations.berkeley.edu/the-euler-angle-parameterization/) explains the used notation.